advanced-computer-lab-2023/Code-of-Duty2-Pharmacy/README.md

 - The project is currently in development.
 - A CI/CD pipeline needs to be implemented.
 - Testing needs to be implemented for the backend using Jest.
+- Authorization middleware needs to be added to the API endpoints.

 ## Code Style 💻